 Larger bushes require more space than smaller types.
 It’s tempting to plant your short-height Azalea bushes snugly and together, but you will only end up snapping up every other Azalea bush if you do that.

-Follow these steps before planting your Azaleas:
+Follow these steps before planting your Azaleas in Spring:

 - Set plants where you plan to plant.